 Draft Budget Scrutiny 2020-21: Call for Views

-Date of publication: 23 August 2019
+Date submitted: 23 August 2019

 Consultation on Implementation of the Gender Representation on Public Boards (Scotland) Act 2018

-Date of publication: 04 August 2019
+Date submitted: 04 August 2019

 Consultation on Scottish Hate Crime Legislation

-Date of publication: 24 February 2019
+Date submitted: 24 February 2019

 Scottish Government: Culture, Tourism, Europe and External Affairs Committee